Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

-“It is gut wrenching to have to leave my job before accomplishing my goals”.
-With heavy words and teary eyes Shinzo Abe unexpectedly announced his resignation after seven years and eight months as the prime minister of Japan, the world’s third largest economy, on the 28th of August.
-A decision he attributed to the worsening of a chronic disease, ulcerative colitis, that he has suffered from for years; the same condition that forced him to resign from his first term in 2007, after only a year in office.
+“It’s gut wrenching to have to leave my job before accomplishing my goals”.
+With heavy words and teary eyes Shinzo Abe unexpectedly announced his resignation after seven years and eight months as the prime minister of Japan, the world’s third largest economy, on the 28th of August 2020.
+He attributed the decision to his worsening health: for years he has suffered from ulcerative colitis, a chronic disease that forced him to resign from his first term as prime minister in 2007 only a year after taking office.

-What will Abe be remembered for, apart from being Japan’s longest serving prime minister?
-Perhaps the only thing that everyone agrees on is that his legacy can’t be summed up by a single policy or a defining moment.
-His leadership was characterised by a number of reform strategies, (partial) successes and missed opportunities.
-Now, former Chief Cabinet Secretary Yoshihide Suga, Abe’s right-hand man in the Liberal Democratic Party (LDP), will take the reins of power to deal with unfinished business, such as the crisis caused by the pandemic and the dilemma of the Olympic Games.
+What will Abe the prime minister be remembered for, apart from being Japan’s longest serving prime minister?
+Perhaps the one thing that can be agreed on is that his legacy can’t be summed up by a single policy or defining moment.
+His leadership was marked by a number of reform strategies, (partial) successes and missed opportunities.

 Who is Shinzo Abe, a biography

 To understand who Shinzo Abe is and what he represents for Japan, we have to look back.
-If there was ever such a thing as a “political family”, then his would be it: Nobusuke Kishi, his grandfather on his mother’s side, was prime minister between 1957 and 1960, and great-uncle Eisaku Sato, who led the government between 1964 and 1972, was the country’s longest serving premier before his great-nephew.
-Without forgetting father Shintaro Abe, foreign minister from 1982 to 1986.
+As the member of a political dynasty, several of his ancestors held important posts.
+Nobusuke Kishi, his grandfather on his mother’s side, was prime minister between 1957 and 1960, and great-uncle Eisaku Sato, who led the government between 1964 and 1972, was the country’s longest serving premier before his great-nephew.
+Also, father Shintaro Abe was foreign minister from 1982 to 1986.

-After completing his education in Tokyo, where he was born in 1954, and the United States, Shinzo Abe worked for a steel manufacturer before undertaking his political career in the LDP, a conservative party that has been in power almost without interruption since the middle of the last century.
-Notwithstanding his elite background, “from the moment he entered the Diet (the Japanese parliament, ed.) in 1993, he’s someone who looked at the powers that be, what you would call the post-war establishment, and saw them as having failed in the fundamental job of building a strong state and independent Japan,” says Tobias Harris, author of The Iconoclast, a biography of Abe that was published the day before he announced his resignation.
+After completing his education in Tokyo (where he was born in 1954) and the United States, Shinzo Abe worked for a steel manufacturer before undertaking his political career in the LDP, a conservative party that has been in power almost without interruption since the end of the Second World War.
+Notwithstanding his elite background, “from the moment he entered the Diet (the Japanese parliament, ed.) in 1993, he’s someone who looked at the powers that be, what you would call the post-war establishment, and saw them as having failed in the fundamental job of building a strong state and independent Japan,” says Tobias Harris, author of The Iconoclast, an Abe biography that was published the day before the prime minister announced his resignation.

-In fact, his political rise came on the back of his engagement with matters of national pride, such as the issue of Japanese citizens abducted by the North Korean regime in the 1960s.
-A matter that remains unsolved to this day, as, even as prime minister, Abe didn’t succeed in repatriating dozens if not hundreds of abductees.
+In fact, Abe’s political rise came on the back of his engagement with matters of national pride, such as the issue of Japanese citizens abducted by the North Korean regime in the 1960s.
+A matter that remains unsolved to this day; even as prime minister, Abe didn’t succeed in repatriating dozens if not hundreds of abductees.

 Following popular leader Junichiro Koizumi‘s resignation in 2006, Abe became Japan’s first post-war premier born after the end of the conflict.
 Notwithstanding his resignation after a one-year term marred by corruption scandals, Abe returned at the government’s helm with two crushing electoral victories in 2012 and 2016.
-Following the former, he inaugurated his mandate with a visit to Tokyo’s Yasukuni Shrine, a memorial to the fallen soldiers of World War II, including a number of war criminals.
-A gesture that set the tone for Abe’s desire to return Japan to world power status and a marked vein of historical revisionism.
+In 2012 he inaugurated his mandate with a visit to Tokyo’s Yasukuni Shrine, a memorial to the fallen soldiers of World War II, including a number of war criminals.
+A gesture that signalled Abe’s desire to reassert Japan’s status as a global power and his penchant for historical revisionism.

-To have given Japan a new and important international role was perhaps one of Abe’s greatest successes.
-But he left the premiership with his lowest-ever approval ratings, in the midst of a complicated domestic political moment due, of course, to the coronavirus.
-Even though Japan has managed to keep its infection rates low relative to other industrialised nations, the government’s slow response to the crisis left many citizens disappointed.
+Giving Japan a new and important international role was perhaps one of Abe’s greatest successes.
+But he left the premiership with his lowest-ever approval ratings, in the midst of a complicated domestic political scenario due, in part, to the emergence of the coronavirus.
+Even though Japan has managed to keep its infection rates low relative to other industrialised nations, the government’s slow response to the crisis has left many citizens disappointed.

-However, the cracks had already started to form before the pandemic.
-Corruption scandals, some involving the prime minister directly – such as the misuse of tax-payer money to organise annual hanami parties – and the shortcomings of his signature economic reform package, Abenomics, were already eroding Abe’s popularity.
+However, the cracks had already started to form prior to the pandemic.
+Corruption scandals, some involving the prime minister directly – such as the misuse of tax-payer money to organise annual hanami parties – and the shortcomings of his signature economic reform package, Abenomics, has already been eroding Abe’s popularity.

 I’ll break down any and all walls looming ahead of the Japanese economy and map out a new trajectory for growth.
 This is precisely the mission of Abenomics.